Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Symbolic STeP Frontend and Performance Model

 \subsection{Performance Model for the Simulator}

 Since the symbolic STeP frontend has no timing information, we implement a simulator backend for STeP in Rust using the Dataflow Abstract Machine~\cite{dam} simulation framework.

 To model the data transfer between off-chip memory and on-chip memory, the simulator implements an HBM node that emulates the timing behavior of Ramulator 2.0~\cite{ramulator2}, a cycle-accurate DRAM simulator.
-The latency of accessing on-chip memory is factored into the higher-order operators that execute arithmetic functions, using a roofline model.
+The latency of accessing on-chip memory is factored into the higher-order operators that execute arithmetic functions, using Roofline modeling.
 Each higher-order operator is allocated a compute bandwidth (FLOPs/cycle).
 On each input element in the stream, the operators increment cycles based on the following equation:

-The total FLOPs for a given set of inputs are computed within the function supplied to the higher-order operators, as this value depends on the specific computation the function performs.
-The first and last entries in the equation are zero when the input and output are streamed directly between compute units without passing through an on-chip memory unit.
+As shown by the \texttt{matmul\_map} in \Cref{lst:code}, the $compute\ BW$ is provided by the programmer, and $total\ FLOPs$ is computed within the function supplied to the higher-order operators, as this value depends on the specific computation the function performs.
+The first and last entries in the equation are zero when the input and output are streamed directly between compute units via FIFOs.

-For routing and merging operators with an input selector stream (\Cref{subsubsec:route-merge}), data in the selector stream is first dequeued.
-In the next cycle, data in the chosen input stream is dequeued and enqueued to the output stream with a single cycle latency.
-The selection stream is blocked until the routing for the current selection is finished.
-For the remaining operators, we assume a single cycle latency.